UPDATED: May 12, 2022

 With prequalification, the bank will do a “soft pull” of your credit and essentially give you an idea of whether or not you’d be approved with full application, and how much money they’d let you borrow.

 Preapproval is a bit more definitive: they’ve given you a purchase limit and interest rate.
 Some experts say preapproval is better, because there is less chance of the financing falling through or costing more money than expected.
-However, either will allow you to set a budget and go shopping.
+However, either will allow you to make a budget and go shopping.
 Then, look for a car in places your potential lender has approved.

 Once you’ve chosen your car, negotiate the price, it’s time to choose your desired loan terms.
 The dealer will help you with all the paperwork to get the loan funded.